Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks

 Centralized approaches for MAPF involve using a centralized planner to find optimal or near-optimal paths for all agents simultaneously.
 These approaches are suitable for scenarios where global coordination among agents is feasible and desired.
-Among the centralized methods, Conflict-based search (CBS) \cite{CBS} is a widely adopted algorithm that decomposes the MAPF problem into single-agent pathfinding problems while considering agent conflicts.
+Among the centralized methods, Conflict-based search (CBS) \cite{CBS} is a widely adopted algorithm that decomposes the MAPF problem into single-agent path-finding problems while considering agent conflicts.
 It iteratively identifies conflicts, prioritizes them, and resolves them by searching for alternative paths or time steps for the conflicting agents.
 Other variants of CBS \cite{iCBS, imprCBS, hCBS, EECBS} extend CBS to handle dynamic environments and continuous time.

-Extending A* \cite{Astar} to MAPF, hierarchical A* \cite{hAstar} and \cite{Mstar} plan individual paths for each agent and then search forward in time to detect potential collisions.
+Extending A* \cite{Astar} to MAPF, hierarchical A* \cite{hAstar} and M* \cite{Mstar} plan individual paths for each agent and then search forward in time to detect potential collisions.
 When collisions occur, they perform joint planning through limited backtracking to resolve the collision and continue with individual agent plans.
 One variant, ODrM* \cite{ODrM*}, reduces the need for joint planning by breaking down the problem into independent collision sets and employs Operator Decomposition (OD) \cite{OD} to manage search complexity effectively.

-Another line of approach is sampling-based methods \cite{RRT, PRM, RRTstar}, which has also been adapted to MAPF.
+Another line of approach is sampling-based methods \cite{RRT, PRM, RRTstar}, which have also been adapted to MAPF.
 These methods generate random samples of possible agent configurations and construct paths by connecting these samples while avoiding collisions.

 Recently, MAPF-LNS \cite{LiLNS} and MAPF-LNS2 \cite{LNS2} solvers can achieve near-optimal solutions in a short amount of time using Large Neighborhood Search.
-LaCAM \cite{Okumura2022lacam} proposes a two-level search algorithm to solve large MAPF instances up to thousands of agents in a matter of seconds.
-All the above-mentioned approaches require global information of the world.
+LaCAM \cite{Okumura2022lacam} proposes a two-level search algorithm to solve large MAPF instances with up to thousands of agents in a matter of seconds.
+All the above-mentioned approaches require global information.